r1zyn/ascendus.github.io/README.md

 * Equipped with ESLint linter
 * Custom commit script for commiting changes to GitHub (run `npm run commit`)
 * GitHub pages deployment workflow included

+Give a star if this repository helped you!

 ## Getting Started